nubbsterr/ELK-SIEM-Setup/README.md

 As stated above, there are many sources I consulted, all of which will be linked below for your own reading.
 The following will be a step-by-step guide of me <strong>creating my own SIEM</strong> using Oracle VirtualBox, Elastissearch, Beats and Kibana for indexing/analyzing, ingesting and visualizing our log data respectively.

 This guide is aimed to be very step-by-step oriented; I guide you through everything as well as I can.
 If you do have questions, feel free to message me on Discord (nubbieeee) or email me (sherm5344@gmail.com)!
 Also massive shoutout to [crin](https://www.youtube.com/@basedtutorials/videos) for getting <strong>me</strong> properly started in cybersec.
 Without him, I would probably be aimlessly doing programming projects or frying my ESP32.
+Big thanks to `UncleFrikus` for also helping me both test my guide but also troubleshoot issues along the way :)

 Furthermore, please check out the <strong>[Sources section](#sources)</strong> of this guide for any minor comments and important documentation.
 Sources are listed in a pseudo-priority order; ordered in what I consider is most important to consult if you wish to seek info regarding certain topics of this guide.